-The Governors present their annual report together with the financial statements and auditors' report of the charitable company for the period ended 31 August 2013.
+The Governors present their annual report together with the financial statements and auditors' report of the charitable company for the period ended 31 August 2014.
 The Secretary of State for Education approved the school's plans on 11 July 2013 and issued the funding agreement to open the school in September 2013.
-The annual report and financial activities of the school company covered in this issue of the annual report and accounts relate to the principal activity of setting-up the school; the physical buildings, planning the curriculum, arranging teaching staff and the teaching and administrative support services.
+The annual report serves the purpose of both a Trustees' Report and a Directors' Report under company law.